-- Better infrastructure solutions than an initiative that is wholly public or wholly private. - Faster project completions and reduced delays on infrastructure projects. - ROI might be greater than projects with traditional, all-private, or all-government fulfillment. - Risks are fully appraised early on to determine project feasibility.

-- Can increase government costs. - If the expertise in the partnership lies heavily on the private side, the government is at an inherent disadvantage. - When there are only a limited number of private entities that have the capability to complete a project, such as constructing a high-speed rail system, the relatively small field of bidders might mean less competition and thus less costeffective partnering.
+- Better infrastructure solutions than an initiative that is wholly public or wholly private. - Faster project completions and reduced delays on infrastructure projects. - ROI might be greater than projects with traditional, all-private, or all-government fulfillment. - Risks are fully appraised early on to determine project feasibility. - Can increase government costs.
+If the expertise in the partnership lies heavily on - It the expertise in the partnership lies heavily on the private side, the government is at an inherent disadvantage. - When there are only a limited number of private entities that have the capability to complete a project, such as constructing a high-speed rail system, the relatively small field of bidders might mean less competition and thus less costeffective partnering.